 Shelters

-Women’s shelters (sometimes called safe houses or refuge) provide safe and secure accommodation and specialist support for women and children escaping domestic and family violence.
-DVConnect has relationships with shelters throughout Queensland and assists families to access these places of safety every day.
+Women’s shelters (also called safe houses or refuges) offer secure accommodation and specialist support for women and children escaping domestic and family violence.
+We work with shelters across Queensland and help families access these safe places every day.

-It’s important to know that shelters are not the only option or even the first option to keep you safe.
-Shelter spaces are in high demand so our crisis counsellors will ask you first if you have a family member or friend who is safe to say with, or if there are other accommodation options that you might have available.
+Shelters are not the only option or even the first option to keep you safe.
+Shelter spaces are in high demand, so our crisis counsellors will ask you first if you have a family member or friend who is safe to stay with, or if you have other accommodation options available.

 - Shelters vary and can be communal or provide self-contained units.